 Two pilots sat side-by-side in an open cockpit with a second cockpit was provided behind the pilots for use by the navigator and other crew members.
 There was access from this cockpit to a central cabin which was equipped with four bunks, a chart table, wireless telephone equipment and a galley.
 The normal crew complement was five which included two pilots, a navigator and two additional crew variously acting as engineers, gunners or as observers.

-The Iris I (N185) was flown from the River Humber on 19th June 1926 before leaving the next day for trials at MAAE Felixstowe which were conducted during July and August that year.
+The Blackburn RB1 Iris I (N185) was flown from the River Humber on 19th June 1926 before leaving the next day for trials at Marine Aircraft Experimental Establishment (MAEE) Felixstowe, which were conducted during July and August that year.

-Before the first prototype flew however, Blackburn had began construction of an all-metal hull for the Iris.
-It was of generally similar external design to that of the prototype other than the inclusion of small circular portholes to provide light to the cabin area.
-It featured an upswept tail section to accommodate a defensive gun position aft of the tail unit.
+Before the first prototype flew however, the company had begun construction of an all-metal hull for the Blackburn Iris.
+It was of generally similar external design to that of the prototype, other than the inclusion of small circular portholes to provide light to the cabin area.
+It featured an upswept tail section to accommodate a defensive gun position, aft of the tail unit.

-In this form the Iris II made its first flight on 2nd August 1927 before being delivered to MAAE Felixstowe on the following day.
+In this form the Blackburn RB1 Iris II made its first flight on 2nd August 1927, before being delivered to the MAAE Felixstowe on the following day.

-Toward the end of 1928 trials were carried out with three-blade propellers and with two blade propellers outboard combined with a four-blade propeller on the central engine.
-Whilst testing with three-blade propellers, the Iris II had to be beached to allow the starboard engine to be changed.
+Toward the end of 1928, further trials were carried out with three-blade propellers, as well as with two blade propellers outboard, combined with a four-blade propeller on the central engine.
+Whilst testing with three-blade propellers, the Blackburn RB1 Iris II had to be beached to allow the starboard engine to be changed.

 The merits of the Iris II resulted in an order being placed for three production examples of a further revised Blackburn RB1B Iris III built to Specification R.31/27.

-The Iris III was generally similar to the Iris II although it used Rolls-Royce Condor IIIB engines in a further refined installation (with cleaner nacelles and rear radiators).
+The Blackburn Iris Iris III was generally similar to the Iris II although it used Rolls-Royce Condor IIIB engines in a further refined installation (with cleaner nacelles and rear radiators).

-The wing structure was now all-metal (the Iris I and II having used a wooden structure with duralumin drag struts and steel tie rods).
+The wing structure was now all-metal (the Blackburn RB1 Iris I and Iris II having used a wooden structure, with duralumin drag struts and steel tie rods).

 The cabin could now be accessed from the pilots cockpit and additional portholes were also added.
 Gun positions were provided in the nose, midships and at the tail with bomb racks provided under the wing roots, typically carrying a load of two 520 lb bombs.

-The first Iris III (N238) was first flown on 21st November 1928 with two production aircraft being built (S1263 and S1264).
-At the time, these were the largest aircraft in service with the RAF and they were used predominantly for a number of long-distance flights including destinations such as Reykjavik, Lisbon, Gibaraltar, Malta, Aboukir, Crete and Athens.
+The first Blackburn RB1 Iris III (N238) was first flown on 21st November 1928, with two production aircraft being built (S1263 and S1264).
+At the time, these were the largest aircraft in service with the RAF and they were used predominantly for a number of long-distance flights including destinations such as Reykjavik, Lisbon, Gibraltar, Malta, Aboukir, Crete and Athens.

 Sadly, the first prototype was lost in a fatal accident on 4th February 1931 and as a result a further Iris III (S1593) was ordered as a replacement.
 Flying for the first time on 25th June 1931, this aircraft was painted battleship grey and had a squarer bow with an enlarged forward gun compartment allowing it to take a 37mm Coventry Ordnance Works cannon.

-In parallel with the production of the Iris III, the original Iris II returned to Brough for conversion to a new model, the Iris IV.
+In parallel with the production of the Blackburn RB1 Iris III, the original Iris II was returned to Brough for conversion to a new model, the Iris IV.

-The final development was the Iris V and the significant increase in weight between the Iris I and the final Iris III had seen an adverse effect on ride height on the water affecting take-off, flight performance and engine reliability.
-Consequently, it was decided that the three remaining Iris III aircraft should be re-engined with three 825 hp Rolls-Royce Buzzard IIMS engines.
+The final development was the Blackburn Iris V. The significant increase in weight between the Blackburn Iris I and the final Iris III had seen an adverse effect on ride height on the water.
+This affected take-off, flight performance and engine reliability.
+Consequently, it was decided that the three remaining Blackburn Iris III aircraft should be re-engined with three 825 hp Rolls-Royce Buzzard IIMS engines.

 Fortunately, this could be achieved with only small structural changes and with very little weight penalty.
 A more streamlined engine nacelle was adopted and a reduction drive allowed larger diameter propellers, which were a better match to the power available.

-The first modified aircraft (S1263 designated the RB1D Iris V) flew for the first time on 5th March 1932.
-It demonstrated excellent flying qualities despite sitting fairly low in the water.
+The first modified aircraft (S1263 designated the Blackburn RB1D Iris V) flew for the first time on 5th March 1932.
+It demonstrated excellent flying qualities, despite sitting fairly low in the water.

-The next aircraft to be converted (S1264) was launched on 2nd January 1934 and flown to Felixstowe on the same day.
+The next aircraft to be converted (S1264) was launched on 2nd January 1934, to Felixstowe on the same day.
 Unfortunately, a gale sprang up during the night and it sank at its moorings, never to fly again.

 S1263 was written off on 12th January following collision with a vessel, when alighting at Plymouth.

-The last aircraft (S1593) took to the air as an Iris V on 31st March 1933 and was used to conduct trials with various airscrews.
+The last aircraft (S1593) took to the air as an Blackburn Iris V on 31st March 1933, and was used to conduct trials with various airscrews.
 It was flown down to Malta but had difficulty getting airborne in calm conditions and was withdrawn from service in June 1934.

 The final Iris (S1593) was selected as a test bed to investigate the characteristics of the 720 hp Napier Culverin I diesel engine (which was actually a licence-built Junkers Jumo IVC engine).